Edit

 • Site traffic monitoring

-The agent monitors live traffic using Microsoft Sentinel signals and historical traffic data.
+The agent monitors live traffic by using Microsoft Sentinel signals and historical traffic data.
 When it detects suspicious spikes or clustered activity, it generates alerts and presents mitigation workflows.

 How does it work?